 (2) Extraordinary ability in the arts means “distinction.”
 This category requires the petition to establish that “a person described as prominent is renowned, leading, or well-known in the field of arts.”

 (3) Extraordinary achievement in the motion picture and television industry means a very high level of accomplishment as evidenced by a degree of skill and recognition significantly above that ordinarily encountered.
-The person must be “outstanding or notable.”
+The person must be “outstanding, notable, or leading.”

 9 FAM 402.13-4(B) O-2 Nonimmigrants

 The O-2 category applies to an accompanying alien who is coming temporarily to the United States solely to assist in the artistic or athletic performance of an O-1 nonimmigrant.
 An O-2 alien must be petitioned for in conjunction with the services of the O-1 alien to whom he or she provides support and is not entitled to work separate and apart from the O-1 alien.
 To qualify for status, O-2 aliens must:

 (1) Be an integral part of the actual performances or events and possess critical skills and experience with the O-1 alien that are not of a general nature and cannot be performed by others; or